Drag on a Dime

 "Drag on a Dime" is the premiere episode of the first season of the American reality competition television series RuPaul's Drag Race, which aired on February 2, 2009 on the LGBTQ+ cable channel Logo TV.
 This also makes the episode the first in the Drag Race franchise.

-In this episode the nine competitors have a car wash photoshoot then must create a "Drag on a Dime" runway look using items found at the 99¢ store/thrift store.
-Regular panelists RuPaul, Merle Ginsberg, and Santino Rice are joined by guest judges photographer Mike Ruiz and fashion designer Bob Mackie.
-The episode and its challenges have been referenced in future episodes of RuPaul's Drag Race and in other editions of the franchise.
+The episode sees nine competitors participate in a car wash photo shoot, then create "Drag on a Dime" runway looks using items found at the dollar store.
+Regular panelists RuPaul, Merle Ginsberg, and Santino Rice are joined by guest judges Mike Ruiz and Bob Mackie.
+Nina Flowers wins the main challenge.
+Victoria "Porkchop" Parker is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Akashia to "Supermodel (You Better Work)" by RuPaul.
+"Drag on a Dime" and its challenges have been referenced in future episodes of the show and in other editions of the Drag Race franchise.